DanielStraface/ing-sw-2023-Pasinetti-Rossi-Straface-Panarotto/README.md

 ## Requirements
 * The latest version of Java and Maven;
-* A rule for inbound/outgoing connections on the ports 1099/1234.
+* A firewall rule for inbound/outgoing connections on the ports 1099/1234.

 ## Instructions